Battle Lines

 The Telegraph

-Battle Lines is The Telegraph’s foreign policy, geopolitics and global conflict podcast.
-It offers expert analysis and on-the-ground reporting everywhere from China and the United States to the Middle East and Europe.
+Battle Lines is The Telegraph’s defence, security and foreign affairs podcast.
+It offers expert analysis and on-the-ground reporting from around the world, everywhere from China and the United States to the Middle East and Europe.

-Twice a week, veteran foreign correspondents Roland Oliphant and Venetia Rainey bring you on-the-ground dispatches from the world’s most volatile regions and informed analysis from world-class experts.
+Three times a week, veteran foreign correspondents Roland Oliphant and Venetia Rainey bring you on-the-ground dispatches from the world’s most volatile regions and informed analysis from world-class experts.

 Whether it’s the Russia-Ukraine war, the Israel-Gaza conflict, Chinese aggression in the Indo-Pacific, tensions between India and Pakistan, or the civil war in Sudan, Battle Lines covers the world’s most critical flashpoints with depth and clarity.

 When will China invade Taiwan?
-Can Trump bring peace to the Middle East?
+Can Donald Trump bring peace to the Middle East?
 What should Europe do to help Ukraine beat Russia?
 Is Iran building a nuclear bomb?
 What is the point of NATO?
 Can the United Kingdom still defend itself?

 Created by David Knowles, Battle Lines answers all these questions and more, bringing together the best of The Telegraph’s international, geopolitical, and conflict reporting in one place.